Wilson Phillips: 1992–1993: Shadows and Light and breakup

 In June 1992, Wilson Phillips released their second album, Shadows and Light.
 The album was deeply personal and adopted a more serious tone, with tracks exploring issues such as child abuse ("Where Are You") and their estrangement from their fathers ("Flesh and Blood", "All the Way From New York").
 The first single, "You Won't See Me Cry," peaked at number 20 in the US and number 18 in the UK, the first time they had a higher-ranking single in the UK than in the US.
 The single gave them a hit in the US and the UK, and saw the album peak at number four on the US Billboard 200, and it was eventually certified platinum in the US.
-However, the second single "Give It up" became a moderate hit, peaking at number thirty, and third single "Flesh and Blood" failed to crack the Hot 100.
-Shortly after, the group decided to break up, departing just after their second album.
+However, the second single "Give It Up" became a moderate hit, peaking at number thirty, and third single "Flesh and Blood" failed to crack the Hot 100.
+Shortly after, the group decided to break up, parting just after their second album.
 Chynna Phillips announced plans for a solo career, however, the group performed the US national anthem in a baseball stadium.

 Less than a year after the release of their second album, the group had gone their separate ways.
 In 1993, Wendy and Carnie Wilson released the Christmas album Hey Santa!, a collection of classic Christmas songs which included an original song, "Hey Santa".
 In 1995, Chynna Phillips released a solo album, Naked and Sacred.
 Also in 1995, Carnie went on to host her own short-lived syndicated television talk show titled Carnie!
 In 1997, Carnie and Wendy, along with their father Brian Wilson, released the album The Wilsons and the single "Monday Without You."
 Capitol Records released a Wilson Phillips Greatest Hits album in 2000.

 On March 29, 2001, the group reunited to perform The Beach Boys' song "You're So Good to Me" at a tribute show to Brian Wilson held at New York's Radio City Music Hall.
 Chynna Phillips also dedicated the performance to her father John Phillips, who had died a few days earlier.

 2004: First reunion

 Wilson Phillips reunited in 2004 to release a new album, California, a collection of cover songs.
 A single, "Go Your Own Way," a song originally recorded by Fleetwood Mac, peaked at number 13 on the US Billboard Adult Contemporary chart.
 The album fared moderately well on the charts, debuting and peaking at number 35 on the US Billboard 200 chart with 31,000 copies sold in its first week of release.
 In New Zealand, the album reached the top 10 and amassed gold status after "Go Your Own Way" topped the country's adult contemporary radio chart.
-The group departed once again.
+The group parted ways once again.